Why EDI still has a big role to play in B2B eCommerce?

 Manufacturer ordering/reordering raw materials Manufacturer ordering supplies

-Wholesaler ordering regular inventory Wholesaler selling to distributors
+Wholesalers ordering regular inventory Wholesalers selling to distributors

 Distributor ordering regular inventory Distributors selling to retailers